 If you need explanations for a new swimming term, please leave a comment below.

 balance (body position): in freestyle and backstroke, being balanced means being horizontal in the water.
 The feet don’t drop, and the head is in a neutral position, in line with the spine.

-dorsiflexion (foot): position where the foot is flexed toward the front of the leg.
+dorsiflexion (foot): the position of the foot where it is flexed toward the front of the leg.

-plantar flexion (foot): position where the foot is extended (foot pointed).
+plantar flexion (foot): the position of the foot where it is extended (foot pointed).

 prone position (body): In swimming, this is a horizontal position in the water with the face down (floating on your stomach/chest, like in freestyle).

 supine position (body): In swimming, this is a horizontal position in the water with your face up (floating on your back, like in backstroke).